 A scheduling conference is held in every case, and it serves two primary purposes.
 First, any issues regarding service of process, or other preliminary legal matters, including, if applicable, preliminary motions, are reviewed, clarified and decided.
 Second, if all service issues are resolved, the Court will enter a Scheduling Order.
 In setting a Scheduling Order, the case will be assigned to a "track", depending upon how much time the parties estimate they will need to prepare the case through discovery.
 Generally, the more parties and counsel that are involved, and the more complicated the nature of the case, the higher the track.
-Track 3 is the highest and longest track.
-A schedule shall not be modified except upon a showing of good cause and by leave of court.
+Track 4 is the highest and longest track.
+A schedule shall not be modified except upon a showing of good cause and by leave of the district judge or, when authorized by local rule, by a magistrate judge.
 See D.C.
 Super.
 Ct.
 R. Civ.
 P. 16(b).
 Attorneys need not appear in person for the scheduling conference if a praecipe signed by all attorneys is filed no later than seven (7) calendar days prior to the conference.
 If the attorneys elect to file a praecipe in lieu of appearance, they must consent to the entry of a track one or track two scheduling order and provide available dates for mediation and a pretrial conference.
-See D.C.
+D.C.